Articulating Curiosities: Contact Improvisation w/ Karl Frost: Berkeley, California

 bio: Karl Frost has been teaching and performing contact and related work in body-based creative process for over 39 years.
 He is known internationally for his dynamic and articulate movement style, rigor in physical research and teaching, and for the edge-pushing nature of his work in both practice and performance.
 His work, influenced by studies in contemporary release technique, Alexander technique, and martial arts, has been showcased across the US, Canada, Europe, and South America.
 His performances, via Body Research Physical Theater, take the body and emotionally and physically felt experience as their reference points, often in highly audience interactive frameworks.

-Karl holds a PhD in Ecology (emphasis in Human Ecology and Cultural Evolution Theory), and MFA in Dramatic Arts, and a BA in Physics.
-He is currently a research scientist at the Max Planck Institute for Evolutionary Anthropology (Leipzig, Germany).
+Karl holds a PhD in Ecology (emphasis in Human Ecology and Cultural Evolution Theory), an MFA in Dramatic Arts, and a BA in Physics.
+He is also a research scientist and photographer at the Max Planck Institute for Evolutionary Anthropology (Leipzig, Germany).

 Advertisement